Find Your Perfect School

 You will be getting an interdisciplinary education encompassing medicine, biology, and engineering.
 Your career prospects become wider because of your multiple skillsets.

 Students in MBA programs tackle comprehensive courses in operations management, human resources, finance, and strategy.
-This program features peer-to-peer education, where students learn from each other.
+A business administration program features peer-to-peer education, where students learn from each other.
 This is because the students are already successful business professionals willing to share their knowledge and learn from others.

 St. Mary’s University of Minnesota